-Instances of GsFile can read and write byte values only, and do not automatically handle Characters with values larger than 255, nor DoubleByteStrings or QuadByteStrings.
+Most GsFile protocol can read and write byte values only, and do not handle Characters with values larger than 255, nor instances of DoubleByteString, QuadByteString, Unicode16 and Unicode32 that include Characters over 255.

 To write a string containing extended characters to a file, it must be explicitly encoded into UTF-8 before writing to the file.
+You can do this by using